WillCS/fantastic-engine/README.md

-# fantastic-engine
+# mineventor
-A model builder for Minecraft, built in Kotlin using TornadoFX and Klaxon.
+A model builder for Minecraft, built with TypeScript React and WebGL.

 This project is a work in progress.

-Thanks to Github for the fun name.